 Keeping a daily presence at the State House during the legislative session, Carolyn works closely with leadership, committee chairs, and rank and file members to forge strong relationships and ensure positive outcomes for clients.
 Carolyn places a premium on compliance, ethics, filing and reporting, and she fiercely protects the integrity and reputation of both clients and the firm in a challenging regulatory environment.

 Carolyn is a 1983 graduate of Providence College.
-She serves as Vice President on the Board of McAuley Ministries, as a member of the Greater Providence Chamber of Commerce’s sub-committee on transportation, and as a member of the Greater Providence Chamber of Commerce’s Government Affairs Committee.
+She serves as President on the Board of McAuley Ministries, as a member of the Greater Providence Chamber of Commerce’s sub-committee on transportation, and as a member of the Greater Providence Chamber of Commerce’s Government Affairs Committee.
 In September 2018, Carolyn was appointed by Governor Raimondo to serve on the Task Force to Tackle Plastics.